How can I learn more about occupations, industries and organizations that interest me?

 - Mergent Online: Provides in-depth financial information and annual reports for U.S. and international companies.
 It also includes industry information and biographies of corporate executives.

-- Check out Glassdoor.com's 50 Best Places to Work for 2013.
+- Check out Glassdoor.com's 50 Best Places to Work.
 Read employee comments.

 Talk to people who have volunteered to advise you: